rharp/DrupalGovCon2018/apps/v3/README.md

      );

 ### 4. Update App.js
-We will now need to include the Article.js
+We will now need to include the Article.js.

     import Article from '../Article/Article';

-Then add the new route for the Article component inside the render function.
+Then, add the new route for the Article component inside the render function.

     render() {
             return (